< Back

 If your financial resources exceed the statutory limit, you may still be granted legal aid subject to payment of a contribution if the Director is satisfied that it is desirable in the interests of justice to do so having regard to the circumstances of your case.

 For the merits test, you will be granted legal aid if the Director of Legal Aid is satisfied that there are reasonable grounds for appeal.
-For appeals against conviction in cases involving murder, treason or piracy with violence, you will be given legal aid whether or not there are grounds for an appeal.
+For appeals against conviction in cases involving an offence endangering national security the maximum penalty for which is life imprisonment, murder or an offence under section 19 of the Crimes Ordinance (i.e. piracy with violence), you will be given legal aid whether or not there are grounds for an appeal.

 There are 3 ways in which you can apply for legal aid: